-Inherent chill and an intense antioxidant profile may be the basis for chaga’s use in traditional medicine as an anti-inflammatory.
+Chaga's inherent chill and its intense antioxidant profile may be the basis for its traditional reputation as a powerful anti-inflammatory.

 But long term inflammation can disrupt immune function, hormonal balance, and digestion, as well as cause pain and nervous system dysfunction (14).

 Laboratory tests have shown chaga extracts inhibiting and reducing inflammation (15, 16).